Jaykrishna505/Truvora/README.md

 # Truvora Python Realtime Review Platform

 This is a Python/FastAPI version of the hotel review request platform.
-It is separate from the existing Node version and does not modify it.

 ## What It Does